On the benefits of Twitter for academics

 Hopefully these benefits resonate with you a bit and you feel like giving Twitter a shot, if you do, feel free to send me a message at @cMadan (https://twitter.com/cMadan).

-Update: I gave a talk at 2017 conference of the Association for Psychological Science meeting, expanded from this blog post.
+Update: I gave a talk at the 2017 annual meeting of the Association for Psychological Science, expanded from this blog post.
 The slides from the talk can be found here: https://f1000research.com/slides/6-755

 Thanks to Nick Wan for telling me that Medium is integrated with Twitter, and for nudging me to do some non-academic writing, we’ll see how this goes!